hekkup/qyledl/README.md

 qyledl is based on [mpartel's yle-downloader-gui](https://github.com/mpartel/yle-downloader-gui).

-Snapshot packages for Ubuntu are available from https://launchpad.net/~hekkup/+archive/yle-downloader-gui-snapshots.
+Snapshot packages for Ubuntu are available at https://launchpad.net/~hekkup/+archive/yle-downloader-gui-snapshots.

+Release packages for Ubuntu will be available at https://launchpad.net/~yle-dl/+archive/release.

 See below for instructions for installation in Windows.

 ## Compiling ##

-- `lrelease yle-downloader-gui.pro`
+- `lrelease qyledl.pro`
 - `qmake`
 - `make`